MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 - One Azure Application Gateway (App GW), including a Web Application Firewall (WAF)
 - Three network security groups, one for the database tier and two for the application tier
 - Two private endpoints

+In addition, resources for the hub virtual network are deployed in the appropriate connectivity subscription.

 ## What's in this article